-This section presents the FORMS approach and the resulting framework for middleware specialization for product lines using feature-oriented reverse engineering.
-We assume that middleware developers develop module code bottomup based on a design template and subsequently create the corresponding build configurations for their modules through mechanisms, such as Makefiles or Visual Studio Project files.
+This section presents the FORMS approach and the resulting framework for middleware specialization.
+We assume that middleware developers develop module code bottom-up based on a design template and subsequently create the corresponding build configurations for their modules through mechanisms such as Makefiles or Visual Studio Project files.

-FORMS is based on reverse engineering and takes a top-down approach where it identifies the feature modules within the middleware code base, and their dependencies based on the domain concerns that were identified in the PLE domain engineering phase.
-Subsequently, based on the selected domain concerns, it composes the corresponding implementation feature modules to synthesize the specialized middleware variant thereby vertically decomposing the middleware.
+FORMS is based on reverse engineering and takes a topdown approach where it identifies the feature modules within the middleware code base, and their dependencies based on the domain concerns that were identified in the PLE domain engineering phase.
+Subsequently, based on the selected domain concerns, it composes the corresponding implementation feature modules to synthesize the specialized middleware variant.

-In FORMS, we view domain concerns to represent platformindependent feature models (PIM) whereas middleware platform features represent platform-specific feature models (PSM).
+In FORMS, we view domain concerns to represent platform independent feature models (PIM) whereas middleware platform features represent platform-specific feature models (PIM).
 FORMS provides a process to transform the PIM domain concerns to PIM middleware concerns and subsequently to PSM middleware implementation concerns, which finally drive the generation of specialized middleware for a given set of domain concerns.
-FORMS is built as a featureoriented software development (FOSD) environment within a bigger toolchain called GAMMA (Generators and Aspects for Manipulating Middleware Architectures).
-GAMMA (http: //www.dre.vanderbilt.edu/GAMMA/) has a host of associated tools that help the interpretation of these PIM feature models, their transformations from PIM to PSM, and profiling the specialized middleware configurations for performance and footprint metrics.
+FORMS is built within a featureoriented software development (FOSD) environment and has a host of associated tools that help the interpretation of these PIM feature models, their transformations from PIM to PSM, and profiling the specialized middleware configurations for performance and footprint metrics.